-Provide a combination of direct and general supervision for electrical plant and installations for the following prescribed parts of its lifecycle:
+Provide a combination of direct and general supervision (refer key terms) for workers and their activities associated with electrical plant and installations for the following prescribed parts of its lifecycle:

-- installation, including transportation and possible assembly at the workplace - commissioning, by verifying conformance to the specified requirements including risk controls - maintenance and repair of plant and installations to continue to operate in the designed manner, which may involve repair and other related activities such as overhaul.
+- Installation includes transportation and possible assembly at the workplace. - Commissioning verifies conformance to the specified requirements, including risk controls. - Maintenance and repair plant and installations continue to operate in the designated manner, which may involve repair and other related activities such as overhaul.